Influence of orbital nematic order on spin responses in Fe-based superconductors: Introduction

 The various nematic parameters show diverse manifestations of the electronic nematicity in FeSCs.
-In ARPES, the nematicity shows itself as orbital-relevant band shift.\cite{ZXShen,YiShen2011,Feng2012,YiShen2014} In inelastic neutron scattering (INS) spectra, it manifests in anisotropic spin-wave excitations (dispersion and damping)\cite{HarrigerDai2012} and nematic dynamic spin fluctuations,\cite{LuDaiScience2014,McQueeney2014} the latter of which is also shown in 1/T$_1$T.\cite{Fu2012} In charge transport resistivity and conductivity, the nematicity shows as a combined effect of the anisotropic Fermi velocity and anisotropic microscopic scattering processes.
-The anisotropic scattering is proven as a dominant factor for the nematicity in STM/STS.\cite{AllanDavis,Rosenthal,Singh2013} It is remarkable that the nematicity in optical conductivity shows itself in a very large energy range from zero frequency to high energy of about $2$eV.\cite{Uchida2011}
+In ARPES, the nematicity shows itself as orbital-relevant band shift\cite{ZXShen,YiShen2011,Feng2012,YiShen2014,DingH2015, LuDH2015}.
+In inelastic neutron scattering (INS), it manifests anisotropic spin-wave excitations (dispersion and damping)\cite{HarrigerDai2012} and nematic dynamical spin fluctuations\cite{LuDaiScience2014,McQueeney2014}, the much low-energy part of the latter is also shown in 1/T$_1$T\cite{Fu2012}.
+In charge transport resistivity and conductivity, the nematicity shows as a combined effect of the anisotropic Fermi velocity and the anisotropic microscopic scattering.
+The latter is proven as a dominant factor for the nematicity in STM/STS\cite{AllanDavis,Rosenthal,Singh2013,AndersenPRL2014}.
+It is also remarkable that the nematicity in optical conductivity shows in a very large energy range from zero frequency to high energy of about $2$eV\cite{Uchida2011}.

-The diverse experiment manifestations of the nematicity leads to hot debates on its primary driving mechanism in FeSCs.
-Among the various nematic parameters, the Ising spin nematic order \cite{HuXu,FangHu2008,Fernandes2012,Fernandes2014} and the orbital nematic order \cite{CCLee,Phillips} are the most popular candidates as the primary one.
-However, it is still elusive which one is the primary driving force and how these two nematic orders correlate with each other.
+The diverse experimental manifestations leads to hot debates on the primary driving mechanism of the nematicity in FeSCs.
+Among the various nematic parameters, the Ising spin (localized or itinerant) nematic order \cite{HuXu,FangHu2008,CKXu,Fernandes2012,Fernandes2014} and the orbital nematic order \cite{CCLee,Phillips,SuLi2014} are the most popular candidates as the primary one.
+Another potential nematic order is related to the Fermi-surface Pomeranchuk instability\cite{Zhai2009}.
+Now it is still elusive which one is the primary driving force and how these nematic orders correlate with each other.

-In this manuscript, we will study how the orbital nematic order makes influence on the nematic spin correlations.
-From symmetry analysis, recently we proposed a general form of the orbital nematic order $O=\sum_{i a j b} F_{i a,j b} d^{\dag}_{i a} d_{j b} $, which involves a local form factor $F_{i a,j b}$. \cite{SuLi2014} The local form factor $F_{i a,j b}$ can be on-site $s$-wave, nearest-neighbor $d$-wave and nearest-neighbor extended $s^{\prime}$-wave, etc. These orbital nematic orders are defined as below,
+In this manuscript, we will focus our study on the orbital nematic order.
+From symmetry analysis we proposed recently a general form of the orbital nematic order $O=\sum_{i a j b} F_{i a,j b} d^{\dag}_{i a} d_{j b} $, which involves a local form factor $F_{i a,j b}$ ($i,j$ denote lattice site and $a,b$ denote 3d orbital)\cite{SuLi2014}.
+The local form factor $F_{i a,j b}$ can be on-site $s$-wave, nearest-neighbor $d$-wave and nearest-neighbor extended $s^{\prime}$-wave, etc. These orbital nematic orders can be defined in momentum space as,

 where $\Delta_d(\mathbf{k}) = (\cos k_x - \cos k_y)/2$ and $\Delta_{s^{\prime}}(\mathbf{k}) = (\cos k_x + \cos k_y)/2$.